 At the university, research has been done on the dangerous tropical pathogen Burkholderia pseudomallei which can cause melioidosis.
 Experiments on the abundant in the environment clade of B. pseudomallei-specific phages revealed that, depending on temperature, phages can switch between the lysogenic cycle (prevalent at lower temperatures around 25°C) and the lytic cycle (occurring at higher temperatures around 37°C).
-A more recent study in collaboration with the Department of Mathematics at the University, uses mathematical models to show that these phages may regulate B. pseudomallei populations throughout the seasons.
+A more recent study in collaboration with Mathematical Sciences at the University, uses mathematical models to show that these phages may regulate B. pseudomallei populations throughout the seasons.

 Burkholderia pseudomallei and melioidosis

 The Burkholderia genus include several pathogenic species including the Burkholderia cepacia complex, Burkholderia mallei, Burkholderia pseudomallei.

 Melioidosis is a life-threatening bacterial infectious disease; signs and symptoms of melioidosis range from mild skin abscesses to respiratory and systemic severe manifestations.
 The primary cause of melioidosis is an environmental bacterium B. pseudomallei that is endemic in tropical and sub-tropical areas and is particularly prevalent in Thailand, Vietnam, and Northern Australia.